Joint General Staff: Organisation

 The Operations and Personnel Directorates were the heart of the JGS, providing guidance to the corps commands and monitoring their activities.
 Neither directorate had any command responsibilities, and both worked closely with American planners on organization, general campaign plans, and various administrative projects.
 The Operations Directorate also allocated the Marine and Airborne battalions to the corps commanders and served as the focal point for army intelligence efforts; however, it had little say over either the employment or the administration of the Airborne and Marine forces and little control over the many intelligence agencies operating outside of its immediate authority.
 In fact, the South Vietnamese government had no centralized intelligence system, and its information-gathering capabilities at the village and hamlet levels, where Viet Cong activity was most intense, were almost nonexistent.

 The JGS indirectly supervised a number of ground combat forces based in the Saigon area.
 The six parachute battalions of the Airborne Command and the five infantry battalions of the Marine Corps Command constituted the South Vietnamese general reserve.
 These units were the only true regulars in the South Vietnamese ground forces, because they alone were not recruited from any fixed geographical locale.
 They also received better training, pay, food, quarters, medical care, and dependent benefits than the rest of the armed forces.
 When not in Saigon, they operated in multibattalion task forces, generally reinforcing local South Vietnamese units in difficulty.
 However, both airborne and marine units had a significant political role to play in Saigon with the Marines allied to Prime Minister Nguyễn Cao Kỳ and the Airborne allied to President Nguyễn Văn Thiệu.

 The JGS honor guard battalion and a similar unit, the Capital Security Group, had the primary function of supporting the central military and political administration.
 The Security Group was a palace guard regiment composed of one bodyguard company, two infantry battalions, an armor detachment and a signal company; it provided security for government offices in Saigon and for the residences and families of important officials.
 Both units stood outside the American-supported South Vietnamese military force structure and MACV had no control over their deployment or activities.

 The JGS was almost routinely excluded from command decisions which were often made by the President.

+In postwar interviews conducted by the RAND Corporation with senior South Vietnamese military and civilian officials on the causes of the collapse of South Vietnam, the interviewees "agreed that the JGS was very weak, in concepts and in personnel, and did not become any stronger when the Americans left.
+Its chief, often described as very "passive" remained in place; the Corps commanders directly responsible to Thiệu, retained control over their fiefdoms while they tried to defend them against the enemy; Thiệu bypassed the JGS; and no planning staff worth the name generated any doctrines or strategies for the conduct of the war."